 The Accreditation Council for Genetic Counseling (ACGC) is the specialized program accreditation board for educational training programs granting master’s degrees or higher in genetic counseling.

-The Accreditation Council for Genetic Counseling (ACGC) protects the interests of students and the public by setting standards for genetic counseling education and accrediting graduate programs.
+The Accreditation Council for Genetic Counseling (ACGC) advances quality in genetic counseling education by developing standards, and by evaluating and accrediting programs.

 Why is it important to have a certifying and accrediting body?

 As a healthcare profession evolves, recognition of a standard of practice also evolves.
 In order to legally assure that the genetic counseling profession was a recognized profession within the healthcare field, there had to be a measure of competence that defined a competent professional.
 In defining a competent genetic counselor, the profession had to have an objective measure of practitioners (i.e., the certifying examination) and minimum training standards (i.e., accreditation of programs).
 Establishing these components allowed (and continues to allow) us to define and protect our scope of practice through state licensure, federal and payer recognition.
 Establishing all of these components also protects the public, consumers, patients and healthcare facilities from unscrupulous practitioners.